 Virgil Abloh is credited as the Art Director for Kanye West’s 2010 album, My Beautiful Dark Twisted Fantasy.
 The designer was the one who picked artist George Condo to paint several different covers for West.
 One cover, which featured a nude phoenix with no arms, was supposedly banned by Walmart and had to be substituted with the ballerina painting we all know today.
 In Abloh’s Figures of Speech book, Condo said that “Virgil makes things happen, intrinsically knowing that his talent is to move into an electric field and create a transcendent art experience for our people.”

-'Watch The Throne'
+‘Watch the Throne’

-One of Abloh’s most famous album covers is the gold foil album art for Kanye and JAY-Z’s Watch The Throne project.
-Abloh once again picked the perfect designer to make the cover, Riccardo Tisci, Givenchy’s then Creative Director.
+One of Abloh’s most famous album covers is the gold foil album art for Kanye and Jay-Z’s Watch the Throne project.
+Abloh once again picked the perfect designer to make the cover, Riccardo Tisci, Givenchy’s then-creative director.
 The artwork led to Abloh securing his first Grammy nomination for Best Recording Package.
 However, he lost to Caroline Robert, who made the cover for Arcade Fire’s The Suburbs.

-As everyone already knows, Abloh and Kid Cudi are close friends—throwback to Cudi’s stellar appearance at Abloh’s first Louis Vuitton runway show.
+As everyone already knows, Abloh and Kid Cudi were close friends—throwback to Cudi’s stellar appearance at Abloh’s first Louis Vuitton runway show.
 One of the first album covers Virgil designed by himself was for Cudi’s 2012 project, WZRD.
 “No matter if he was working with Kanye or he was doing his own thing, he’s always been ahead of the curve,” Cudi told Complex for our 2019 cover story.
 “I remember when he designed my album cover for WZRD.
 That was way before anybody was even on Virgil.
 I knew he was this really dope designer, so I was just like, ‘Yo, dude, can you design my album for me?’”

 ‘Luv Is Rage 2’

-Octavian is a British rapper who has frequently appears in Louis Vuitton’s runway shows and ad campaigns—Abloh even built statues of Octavian to display inside his Louis Vuitton store in Los Angeles.
+Octavian is a British rapper who has frequently appeared in Louis Vuitton’s runway shows and ad campaigns—Abloh even built statues of Octavian to display inside his Louis Vuitton store in Los Angeles.
 So it only seemed natural for Abloh to eventually design a cover for the artist.
 For the Spaceman mixtape, Abloh put two swords crossing one another against a backdrop of starry skies.

 ‘Pray For Paris’

 One of the most recent album covers Abloh designed was for Westside Gunn’s Pray for Paris project.
-According to an interview with Complex, Gunn aimed to have the cover represent Paris in a “grimy” way but also expressed his love for Abloh’s early Pyrex Vision brand.
+According to an interview with Complex, Gunn aimed to have the cover represent Paris in a “grimy” way, but also expressed his love for Abloh’s early Pyrex Vision brand.
 “He sent me three different covers, but that was the one I liked the best.
-He even did one of an old picture of me in the Pyrex 23, but with my chains on,” Gunn told Complex “But I wanted to go with David and Goliath.
+He even did one of an old picture of me in the Pyrex 23, but with my chains on,” Gunn said.
+“But I wanted to go with David and Goliath.
 It looks like something you would see in Paris.”

 ‘Shoot for the Stars, Aim for the Moon’